-They have copper plated carbon steel and ash handles that feel great in the hand when you ‘are pruning or tidying in the garden.
+They have copper plated carbon steel and ash handles that feel great in the hand when you’re pruning or tidying in the garden.

 The handles can be personalised with a special message or just the name of the lucky recipient.

-These accessories will make life a little easier for your gardening friend, from gloves to protect their hands to something that will make kneeling more comfy!
+These accessories will make life easier for your gardening friend, by keeping their clothes clean and their hands protected!

 It’s available in two colours, and you can personalise the apron with a name in a variety of colour choices.

-It would make a perfect personalised gift for a keen gardener at Christmas, as well as for Mother’s Day or a birthday.
+It would make a perfect personalised birthday gift for a keen gardener.

 Or you could choose this waxed cotton apron, which is incredibly practical as well as looking great.

-The apron is made from Scottish waxed cotton in a choice of colours, and is trimmed with Italian leather.
-It has deep pockets, long ties and adjustable neck straps.
-It’s the perfect blend of style and functionality, and can be personalised with initials.
+The Scottish waxed cotton apron comes in a choice of colours and has an Italian leather trim and straps.
+It features deep pockets, long ties and adjustable neck straps and can be personalised with initials.